Morgan ap Hywel: Background

-Caradog's son Owain ap Caradog may have managed to hold onto Caerleon, and is mentioned in 1140, and his son Morgan ab Owain was recognized as lord of Caerleon by King Henry II of England (r.
-1154–1189) before Morgan was killed by Ifor Bach in 1158 and succeeded by Iorwerth ab Owain Wan, his brother.
+Caradog's son Owain ap Caradog may have managed to hold onto Caerleon, and is mentioned in 1140; his son Morgan ab Owain was recognized as lord of Caerleon by King Henry II of England (reigned 1154–1189) before Morgan was killed by Ifor Bach in 1158 and succeeded by Iorwerth ab Owain Wan, his brother.

-Henry II confiscated Caerlon from Iorwerth in September 1171 for undocumented reasons.

-In 1172 men of William Fitz Robert, 2nd Earl of Gloucester killed Iorwerth's son Owain, and Iowerth and his surviving son Hywel launched a rebellion against the Normans.

-Iowerth attended the council of Gloucester in June 1175, where Caerlon was restored to him at the urging of Rhys ap Gruffydd (1132–97), lord of Deheubarth.

-Hywel ab Iorwerth seems to have succeeded his father as lord of Caerlon by 1184.

-He guarded castles in Glamorgan and Gwynllwg for the king during the Welsh revolt of 1184–85, and continued to serve the crown in the reign of Richard I of England (r.
-1189–1199).

-Hywel of Caerlon appears to have died during the attacks that Llywelyn the Great led against the royal and Marcher lands in Wales in the early summer of 1215.
+Henry II confiscated Caerleon from Iorwerth in September 1171 for undocumented reasons.
+In 1172 men of William Fitz Robert, 2nd Earl of Gloucester killed Iorwerth's son Owain, and Iorwerth and his surviving son Hywel launched a rebellion against the Normans.
+Iorwerth attended the council of Gloucester in June 1175, where Caerleon was restored to him at the urging of Rhys ap Gruffudd ("the Lord Rhys"; 1132–1197), lord of Deheubarth.
+Hywel ab Iorwerth seems to have succeeded his father as lord of Caerleon by 1184.
+He guarded castles in Glamorgan and Gwynllwg for the king during the Welsh revolt of 1184–1185, and continued to serve the crown in the reign of Richard I of England (reigned 1189–1199).
+Hywel of Caerleon appears to have died during the attacks led by Llywelyn the Great against the royal and Marcher lands in Wales in the early summer of 1215.